marichkaq/PacMan/README.md

 Technologies Used:

 Java Swing for the graphical user interface.
-JTable component for displaying the game board.
-Custom AbstractTableModel for the game board.
-Multithreading with the Thread class for game timing and animations.
+Multithreading for game timing and animations.
 Serializable interface for saving and loading high scores.

 Main Menu and Game Screenshots: